Walter R. Mansfield: Federal judicial service

 Mansfield was nominated by President Lyndon B. Johnson on June 13, 1966, to a seat on the United States District Court for the Southern District of New York vacated by Judge John M. Cashin.
 He was confirmed by the United States Senate on June 29, 1966, and received his commission the same day.
 His service was terminated on June 8, 1971, due to his elevation to the Second Circuit.

 Mansfield was nominated by President Richard Nixon on April 26, 1971, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Leonard P. Moore.
 He was confirmed by the Senate on May 20, 1971, and received his commission the same day.
 He assumed senior status on July 2, 1981.
-His service was terminated on January 8, 1987, due to his death of a stroke while on vacation in Christchurch, New Zealand.
+His service was terminated on January 8, 1987, due to his death from a stroke while on vacation in Christchurch, New Zealand.